The answer is yes, it could. The water filter cartridge could freeze and become damaged as a result of freezing temperatures.

 Why?
 Because freezing temperatures may damage the water filter element –

-That’s right, the internal filter element might crack, and then when you go to use it – the filter will not be properly filtering the water and may allow contaminants to get through.
+That’s right, the internal filter media (cartridge) might crack.
+And then when you go to use it – the filter will be inadequate, allowing contaminants to get through.

-You need to check with the manufacturers website and FAQ (frequently-asked-questions) to discover whether or not your filter is susceptible to freeze damage.
+You might check with the filter manufacturer website and FAQ (frequently-asked-questions) to discover whether or not your filter is susceptible to freeze damage.

-Generally speaking, if the filter element has been used and therefore is wet, the water inside will freeze at temperatures below 32-degrees-F and will likely crack, damage, or destroy the filter element inside.
+Generally speaking, if the filter element has been used and therefore is wet, the water inside will freeze at temperatures below 32-degrees-F and will likely crack, damage, or destroy the filter media inside.

-Note: A water filter element will remain wet for a very long time, even after draining it or not using it for awhile.
+Note: A water filter’s internal media will remain wet for a very long time, even after draining it or not using it for awhile.
+In my opinion, depending on filter media this could be weeks or longer.
+I believe I’ve read (from Sawyer?) that once it’s used once it will never fully dry.

 Here’s what they say on the LifeStraw website: